-Creating a beautiful space for guests is one of the easiest ways to make money with your vacation rental.
+The most important consideration when buying a vacation rental is to work with a real estate agent who knows the short-term vacation market.Creating a beautiful space for guests is one of the easiest ways to make money with your vacation rental.
 Not only does this improve the guest experience, but it's also key to good marketing.
 If your guests post images of themselves in your home on Instagram, then you're doing well.
 You can consider a vacation rental strictly as a way to make money.

-Demand for your vacation home can change based on weather, market patterns, local events, and regional competition.
-Before you even consider buying a vacation rental property, there are a few things you should find out.
+However, deciding whether or not a vacation rental is a good investment is more than simply identifying annual income or maximum rate.If you're determined to get a vacation home but don't have the capital for a cash purchase, keep in mind that the IRS has closed the loophole where you could use a second mortgage to buy a separate investment property while deducting your payments as personal mortgage interest.
 Tax benefits, increased cash flow, and the ability to vacation in a home you already own are just some of the advantages that investing in a vacation real estate property can bring you.
 When investors take the right steps to purchase a vacation rental property, they are more than likely to reap the many benefits offered by this investment.